monero-ecosystem/promo-video/ring_signatures.md

 ## 4) – Ring Signatures Transaction

 Alice wants to send Monero to Bob with a “ringsize” value of five.
-One of the five inputs will come from Alice's wallet which will be the one actually getting consumed to make the transaction.
+One of the five inputs will come from Alice's wallet, which will be getting consumed in the transaction.
-The other four inputs are some arbitrary one-time keys picked from anywhere\* on the blockchain, and are used as decoys.
+The other four inputs are arbitrary picked from the blockchain, and are used as decoys.
 This forms a group of five possible signers, where all ring members are plausibly the actual signer of the transaction.
-To an outside observer, including to Bob himself, it's not clear which input was truly signed by some Alice’s one-time key.
+To an outside observer, including to Bob himself, it's not clear which input was truly signed by Alice’s one-time spend key.
 However, with the key image, the network is able to securely confirm that the Monero being transfered to Bob has not been spent before.
 As you can see, by using ring signatures, Monero protects the privacy of the sender by obscuring the source of inputs, and in doing so, ensures that the origin of any monero remains untraceable.

-\* Anywhere only in case of RCT one-time keys.
-Some limitations apply to pre-RCT.

 ## 5) RingCT